janet-lang/circlet/README.md

 and takes the following parameters:

 - `handler` function that takes the incoming HTTP request object (explained in greater detail below) and returns the HTTP response object.
 - `port` number of the port on which the server will listen for incoming requests.
 - `ip-address` optional string representing the IP address on which the server will listen (defaults to `“127.0.0.1”`).
 The address `“*”` will cause the server to listen on all available IP addresses.

 The server runs immediately after creation.

-### Request table
+### Request

 The `handler` function takes a single parameter representing the request.
 The request is a Janet table containing all the information about the request.
 It contains the following keys:

-- `:uri` requested URI - `:method` HTTP method of the request as a Janet string (e.g. "GET", "POST") - `:protocol` version of the HTTP protocol used for request - `:headers` HTTP headers sent with the request as a Janet table.
+- `:uri` requested URI
+- `:method` HTTP method of the request as a Janet string (e.g. "GET", "POST")
+- `:protocol` version of the HTTP protocol used for request
+- `:headers` HTTP headers sent with the request as a Janet table.
 Keys in this table are Janet strings with standard header's name (e.g. "Host", “Accept").
     Values are the values in the HTTP header.
-- `:body` body of the HTTP request - `:query-string` query string part of the requested URI - `:connection` internal mongoose connection serving this request
+- `:body` body of the HTTP request
+- `:query-string` query string part of the requested URI
+- `:connection` internal mongoose connection serving this request

-### Response table
+### Response

 The return value of the `handler` function must be a Janet table containing at least the `status` key with an integer value that corresponds to the HTTP